 Although my current knowledge of native plants and creatures of Australia is limited, I am slowly learning more about them, and equally slowly my garden will develop into a more natural environment with the majority of plants being native to Australia.
 The challenge and joy of gardening will never wane, and that is what is keeping me young.

 Another passion of mine is photography, and although the photos I take are by no means ‘professional’ I still enjoy capturing moments in photos.
-I have therefore included a link in this blog to my photographic blog.
-This can be found in the menu at the top of the blog.

 Thank you for viewing my blogs.